 A good option is something like the Canon 100-400 f/4-5.6L IS or the Nikon 200-400 f/4 VR.
 It may be tempting to hire 800mm monsters, but make sure that if you’re hiring a lens, that it’s something you can physically handle.
 Many clients hire ‘big glass’ without never having used it before and find these heavy lenses too unwieldy.

-The latest Canon and Nikon lenses are much lighter than their weighty descendants, but the length can be just as unwieldy, especially in the confines of a safari Landcruiser.
+The latest Canon and Nikon lenses are much lighter than their weighty descendants, but the length can be just as unwieldy, especially in the confines of a Toyota Land Cruiser or Land Rover Defender.
 The view through a 500mm+ lens also takes some getting used to and if you’re not accustomed to it, you actually might find it surprisingly limiting – remember these are prime lenses without a zoom.

 Full-frame cameras will need lenses of 400mm+.
-During my last safari with David Lloyd, we had a discussion over lunch about what lens you would bring, if you could only bring one.
+During my last safari with David Lloyd, we discussed what lens you would bring, if you could only bring one.
 The conclusion was a 400mm f/2.8 with teleconverters, as this gives you three lenses in one: A 400mm f/2.8, a 600mm f/5.6, an 800mm f/6.3.

 Remember, you can also crop into your images, if you have a large enough image size.
 When I say ‘crop’ I mean 20% max.
 Maybe 30%, if it’s something exceptional.
 Please don’t be one of these photographers than crops down to a thumbnail!